10 Most Common Plumbing Issues

 8. JAMMED GARBAGE DISPOSAL

 Garbage disposals are very useful appliances, but they do get jammed.
 Running them without water, disposing of certain food substances such as potato peels or corn husks, or allowing silverware to get inside can all cause problems.
-It’s best to throw away as much as you can into the garbage and not put things down the garbage disposal and only use it for the things that couldn’t be thrown away.
+It’s best to throw as much as you can into the garbage and not put things down the garbage disposal.

 If you flip the switch on your disposal and aren’t hearing it turn on, try hitting the reset button on the bottom of the unit under your sink.
 If you hear it turn on and it is buzzing, but nothing is moving, then you can try and use the key that comes with the garbage disposal, or a 1/4 inch Allen wrench to move it back and forth to free the motor of debris or items that are jammed in it.